 - Centrally located in the Old Town

 The Dogs is the perfect place to grab a tasty lunch or dinner.
 This quirky gastropub is unpretentious, but it offers some of the best local food around!
-The place is cozy and welcoming, while the menu shows off the quality local fare.
-This is one of our favorite pubs to enjoy a meal while exploring Edinburgh Old Town.
+The place is cosy and welcoming, while the menu shows off the quality local fare.
+This is one of our favourite pubs to enjoy a meal while exploring Edinburgh Old Town.

 - A traditional haggis and whisky house

 - One of the best places to try Edinburgh’s local food